matthew-godin/Licode/README.md

 deno run --allow-net src/main.ts
 ```

+DENO_DIR allows us to save the packages we use in our licode repository.

 #### Have DENO_DIR Permanently Set On Your System

 Add the following line to ~/.profile (on Linux).